Send us a message

 However, when one or both sides are entrenched and unwilling to settle, it is necessary to take a case before the Employment Tribunal.
-Glanvilles solicitors have extensive experience of dealing with employment law litigation in the Employment Tribunal.
-Employer or employee, we always ensure that our clients have a full case plan from the outset, that costs are agreed beforehand.
+Glanvilles solicitors have extensive experience dealing with employment law litigation in the Employment Tribunal.
+We work with both employer and employees, ensuring that our clients have a full case plan from the outset, that costs are agreed beforehand.

 Employees have three months from the effective date of termination to lodge a claim in the Employment Tribunal for claims of unfair dismissal and contractual claims.
 Employees also have three months from the date of a discriminatory act to make a claim.